ohhaibook/cgapplet.sh/README.md

-# cgapplet
+# cgapplet.sh

+THIS PROJECT IS DEPRECATED, PLEASE SEE (THE NEW CGAPPLET PROJECT)[https://github.com/ohhaibook/cgapplet]

+## info
-an applet for using the cli cyberghostvpn release with buttons/gui
+a set up shell scripts for using the cli cyberghostvpn release with buttons/gui

 this project is still needs heavy work, but feel free to take a look at my scripts.